ShehrozIrfan/comment_tree_app/README.md

   - Like it will be: `config.active_storage.service = :amazon_dev`
   - Restart the server and it will work

+### Database creation
+To setup the database for this project follow the steps below:
+- `rails db:create`
+- `rails db:migrate`

+If you ran into issues, follow:
+- `rails db:drop`
+- `rails db:create`
+- `rails db:migrate`

+### Seed Database
+To populate the database with some data use:
+`rails db:seed`

+### How to run the test suite
+- For the test cases `rspec` is used.
+- To run the test cases, run the command: `rspec`
+- To run the test cases for a specific file, run the command: `rspec file_path`

 ### System dependencies
 - To be added

 ### Configuration
 - To be added

-### Database creation
-- To be added

 ### Database initialization
 - To be added

-### How to run the test suite
-- For the test cases `rspec` is used.
-- To run the test cases, run the command: `rspec`
-- To run the test cases for a specific file, run the command: `rspec file_path`

 ### Services (job queues, cache servers, search engines, etc.)
 - To be added